When you’re camping in a smaller rig, you might not always have the convenience of a standard RV refrigerator.

 It also provides three-stage battery system notifications (high, medium, and low) so that you can make sure you don’t discharge your battery to a dangerous level.

-4: COSTWAY 55-Quart Portable Car Refrigerator
+4. Best For Car: COSTWAY 55-Quart Portable Car Refrigerator

 If you have a smaller car or SUV that you like to use for road trips, you’ll need something a little more compact portable fridge like the Costway Car Refrigerator.